kopokopo/k2-connect-ruby/README.md

  - Receive Webhook notifications.
  - Receive payments from your users/customers.
  - Initiate payments to third parties.
- - Initiate transfers to your settlement accounts.
+ - Initiate transfers to your preferred accounts.

 The library is optimized for **Rails Based Frameworks**.
 Please note, all requests MUST be made over HTTPS.